 As with many psychological conditions, it can be tough to differentiate ADHD from typical cat behavior.
 There are key symptoms, as Conscious Cat points out, but they apply to many felines.
 The symptoms of feline ADHD are widely accepted as being:

 - Short, frantic bursts of energy – especially in senior cats that are otherwise sedentary.

 - Only enjoying human interaction on their terms.
 An ADHD cat will gladly jump into your lap, but voraciously reject being handled.

-One thing is certain, though – a cat should never be provided with human ADHD medication.
+A cat should never be provided with human ADHD medication.
 As this study from the Veterinary Clinics of North America explains, even a small dose can be fatal.

 Can Cats Have OCD?

 It’s possible for a cat to struggle with OCD.
 This condition sees felines repeat in a behavior constantly, and seemingly without advantage.